michmattera/HerBody/README.md

 ## Project goals and target audience.
 ### Achieved:

--   Creating a website where user can register, login and logout.
+-   Creating a website where users can register, login and logout.
 -   Creating a website for a company where you can book your private sessions, see unavailable ones and edit or delete them.
--   Creating a website where the use can contact the company , and receive a confirmation email.
+-   Creating a website where the user can contact the company, and receive a confirmation email.

 ### Future projects:

--   Creating a website where user could choose between 3 differents trainers.
+-   Creating a website where users could choose between 3 different trainers.
--   Creating a website where user could reset the password and email, and create his profile.
+-   Creating a website where users could reset their password and email, and create their profile.
 -   Creating a website where after submitting the form user will receive a real email.

 ### Audience:

-- The target audience for the website are only girls.
+- The target audience for the website is only girls.
 - Medium age between 15 / 60 years old.
 - Girls interested in getting in good shape and in getting private one on one self-defense lessons that the company offers.

 #### Current Users:

-- Current users have different ways to contact the company, such as phone number , email and a direct contact form in the website .
+- Current users have different ways to contact the company, such as phone numbers, email, and a direct contact form on the website.
-- Current users are able to login, and book and menage their sessions directly from the website.
+- Current users can login, and book and manage their sessions directly from the website.
 - Current users can at any time delete their profile.

 #### New users:

-- New users are able to see what the company offers in the website.
+- New users can see what the company offers on the website.
-- New users are tempt to register and login thanks to an only-login user feature that offer them 2 free sessions per week to book directly from the website.
+- New users are tempted to register and login thanks to an only-login user feature that offer them 2 free sessions per week to book directly from the website.

 [Back to top](#herBody)